FahadSAhmed/Mantle-Cell-Lymphoma-NCBI-GEO-Sample-Extraction/README.md

 0. **Producing the gsd_list_MZL.txt**
    - Go to "https://www.ncbi.nlm.nih.gov/gds" and search for "mantle cell lymphoma" in the search bar
-   - Saving the list to file "gsd_list_MZL.txt"
+   - Saving the list to file "gds_list_MZL.txt"

 2. **GSE Extraction**
    - Reads GEO search results and extracts all valid GSE accessions.